-Pinnacle Fund Services Limited PO Box R1313 Royal Exchange NSW 1225 Email: complaints@pinnacleinvestment.com Telephone: 1300 010 311
+Pinnacle Fund Services Limited PO Box R1313

+Royal Exchange NSW 1225

+Email: complaints@pinnacleinvestment.com

+Telephone: 1300 010 311

+Please include the following information in your correspondence:

+- your investor number;

+- your preferred contact details; and

+- a brief description of your complaint and/or matters that you would like addressed.

-All complaints received will be acknowledged in writing.
+All complaints received will be acknowledged in writing within 1 Business Day or as soon as practicable after receiving the complaint.
 The Responsible Entity will act in good faith to ensure your complaint is investigated and resolved.
-If your issue has not been satisfactorily resolved within 45 days, you can lodge a complaint with the Australian Financial Complaints Authority ('AFCA').
-They will be able to advise whether they can assist you in this matter.
-If you are contacting AFCA please quote the Responsible Entity's membership number (10252).
+If your issue has not been satisfactorily resolved within 30 calendar days, you can lodge a complaint with the Australian Financial Complaints Authority ('AFCA').
+AFCA provides fair and independent financial services complaint resolution that is free to consumers.
+You can contact AFCA at:

-The contact details for AFCA are:
+Website: www.afca.org.au

+Telephone: 1800 931 678 (free call)

+Email: info@afca.org.au

-Australian Financial Complaints Authority
+In writing to: Australian Financial Complaints Authority, GPO Box 3, Melbourne VIC 3001

-GPO Box 3 Melbourne VIC 3001 Email: info@afca.org.au Telephone: 1800 931 678 (free call) Website: www.afca.org.au The Australian Financial Complaints Authority is a fair and independent body whose decisions are binding on the Responsible Entity.
+Please quote the Responsible Entity's membership number 10252 in communications with AFCA.

 The dispute resolution process described in this PDS is only available in Australia.